scalar-labs/scalardb/docs/api-guide.md

         // If you catch CrudConflictException or CommitConflictException, it indicates a transaction
         // conflict occurs during the transaction, so you can retry the transaction from the
         // beginning
         try {
           tx.rollback();
         } catch (RollbackException ex) {
+          // Rolling back the transaction failed.
+You can log it here }
+      } catch (UnsatisfiedConditionException e) {
+        // You need to handle UnsatisfiedConditionException only if a mutation operation specifies a condition.
+        // This exception indicates the condition for the mutation operation is not met, so you can
+        // retry the transaction once the exception cause is fixed try {
+          tx.rollback();
+        } catch (RollbackException ex) {